abourdon/powerapi-akka/listeners/listener-cpu-file/README.md

 ## Configuration part

 This module allows several configuration:
-* Specify the location of the output file;
+* Specify the path of the output file by indicating its prefix (each output file name is created at runtime by adding a timestamp to the user-defined prefix);
 * Ask to append or rewrite output file when receiving a new `CPUFormulaValues`;
 * Just care about power, instead of printing all informations contained into the `CPUFormulaValues`.